How To Check Your Engine Oil

 Image for How to check your engine oil article

 If you've never done it before, it's a quick and simple test to do - all you need is a clean cloth or paper towel and to know how to locate the dipstick.
+Your car’s engine can also get dirty, greasy and grimy, so a pair of plastic gloves can also be useful.

 1. Prepare your vehicle

 To make sure you get an accurate reading, park your car on level ground and ensure the engine is cool.
-You should wait 30 minutes after switching the engine off so that the oil that has been circulating the engine has time to drain down into its resevoir (called the 'sump').

 2. Locate the dipstick

 The dipstick is located under the bonnet at the side of the engine.
 It normally has a brightly coloured handle to make it easy to find.
 When you have located it, gently pull the stick from its tube.
+It may take a little force, but it’ll come out eventually.

-3. Clean the dipstick
+3. Clean the dipstick with a cloth or paper towel

 Use a clean cloth or paper towel to wipe the oil off the length of the dipstick.
+It’s especially important to clean the lowest part where you’ll see the oil level markers.

 4. Locate the oil level markers